-Keep in mind that the strategy, though mid-to-long-term, cannot be static.
+The definition of the business strategy, though mid-to-long-term, cannot be static.
 It MUST be able to adapt to a changing environment, which can include but is not limited to things like new competitors, new regulations, not achieving or even overachieving certain objectives, and more.

 These are not ideas that you can control.
 What you CAN control, however, is how prepared you are in the event that they occur.

 Therefore, a mechanism must be in place to regularly review both the strategy implementation progress and the environmental changes taking place.
-Then, you can adapt the strategy as necessary.
+Then, you can adapt the business strategy definition as necessary.

-The minimal frequency for this is annual - however, we also believe that some strategy elements should be reviewed on a quarterly basis.
-That implies that the strategy is well cascaded and, because of that, has been integrated into the performance management system in all the right ways that you need.
+The minimal frequency for this is annual.
+However, we believe that some elements of the business strategy should be reviewed on a quarterly basis.
+That implies that the strategy is well cascaded.
+It has been integrated into the performance management system in all the right ways that you need.

 Assess your level of Excellence (or your client's if you are a consultant) with our "Strategy Deployment Excellence" maturity grid.
 Take the opportunity to discover how to achieve Excellence in five stages of maturity.